Alfie51m/CommandGUI/README.md

 # **CommandGUI Plugin**

 ## **Overview**
-CommandGUI is a Minecraft Bukkit plugin that provides players with a custom GUI to execute commands.
+CommandGUI is a Minecraft Bukkit plugin that provides players with a custom GUI to execute commands as the player interacting with the GUI.
 The GUI is fully configurable, allowing you to define items, commands, and layout.
 Players can also receive a Knowledge Book that opens the GUI when used.

 ---